BurdaMagazinOrg/module-ad_entity/README.md

 Please note that this operation could be expensive as well.

 For taxonomy terms, you can use tree aggregation or tree override as well.

+## Advertising contexts and iframes

+If you want to apply Advertising contexts on iframes, you'll need to use the backend appliance mode on your field formatters.
+Enabling backend appliance mode means that the context will be collected as <em>backend context data</em>, and this data will be applied on the server-side.

 # Tips